 If you’re looking for the best pumpkin patches, corn mazes, apple orchards other fun places to visit or things to do in Nebraska this fall, this is the list!
 I’ve included some destinations in Iowa for fall activities that are manageable for autumn day trips, too.

-UPDATED: This post was first published in 2017 and updated in September 2021.
-It’s best to call ahead before visiting a place to know what special hours or safety measures are in place this year.
+UPDATED: This post was first published in 2017 and updated in September 2022.
+It’s best to call ahead before visiting since hours may change unexpectedly.

 Below are some of my favorite things to do in Nebraska every fall.
 I crowdsourced to fill in what I may have overlooked.
 Tips came from the Oh My!
 Omaha Facebook page, Omaha Area Foodies Facebook Group, and Midwest Travel Bloggers.
 Leave a comment with your favorites!